-ZZ plant, scientifically known as Zamioculcas zamiifolia, is a popular houseplant.
-That originates from East Africa, South Africa, Tanzania, and Kenya.
+ZZ plant, scientifically known as Zamioculcas zamiifolia, is a popular indoor plant from East Africa, South Africa, Tanzania, and Kenya.
 The plant has tall upright stems with glossy green foliage and is a part of the aroid/arum plant family.

-The plant’s rhizomatous roots allow it to withstand temporary drought-like conditions.
-Making it an extremely adaptable houseplant.
-Although, expect the plant to reach maturity slowly, as it has a slow growth rate.
+The plant’s rhizomatous roots allow it to withstand temporary drought-like conditions, making it an extremely adaptable houseplant.
+Although, expect the plant to grow and reach maturity slowly, as it has a slow growth rate.
+One of the essential growing tips for the ZZ plant is patience.

 Zamioculcas zamiifolia Plant Care

-ZZ plant care is easy and straightforward.
+Caring for ZZ plants is straightforward.
 All you need is the correct information to ensure it thrives.

-Below you will find information about fertilization, watering needs, lighting requirements, and more!
+Below you will find plant care tips about fertilization, watering needs, lighting requirements, and more!

 Soil

-A free-draining soil with a pH of 6.1-6.5 and peat moss or bark is suitable for growing the Zanzibar gem.
-You also want to ensure that you place the soil and plant in a potting container.
-With adequate drainage holes.
-That will help you avoid root rot.
+A free-draining soil, a potting mix with a pH of 6.1-6.5, and peat moss or bark are suitable for growing the Zanzibar gem.
+You also want to ensure that you place the soil and plant in a potting container with adequate drainage holes.
+This will help you avoid root rot when you water your ZZ plant.

 Watering

-One of the most important things to note about aroid palm care is letting the soil dry between waterings.
+One of the most important things to note about ZZ plant care is letting the soil dry between waterings.
 Oversaturation can cause damage to the roots.
-But you want to keep it from going too long with water as this can cause leaf drop.
+But you want to keep it from going too long without water as this can cause leaf drop.
+It’s crucial to give the ZZ plant only a little water.

 Lighting

-When grown outdoors, ZZ plant flourishes under bright sunlight.
-But the plant still grows under low lighting indoors.
+When grown outdoors, ZZ plants flourish under bright sunlight.
+But the plant still grows under low light conditions indoors.
+Avoid direct sunlight as it can harm the plant.
 It will thrive if you can place it by a window where it receives bright but indirect lighting.

 Humidity & Temperature

-ZZ plant enjoys a tropical climate with temperatures between 65°F and 90°F or 18.3°C and 32.2°C with a humidity level of 40%-50%.
+ZZ plants enjoy a tropical climate with temperatures between 65°F and 90°F or 18.3°C and 32.2°C with a humidity level of 40%-50%.
 Temperature below 50°F or 10°C can cause harm to the plant.
 If you struggle to keep the humidity at these levels, consider surrounding the plant and its pot with other plants.
-That will help it maintain the humidity levels.
+This will help it maintain the humidity levels.

 Fertilizing

-Due to aroid palm plants’ slow-growing nature, it can significantly benefit from the use of fertilizer.
+Due to the slow-growing nature of ZZ plants, they can significantly benefit from using fertilizer.
 A low dose of liquid fertilizer is optimal.
-And should be applied to the plant following manufacturer instructions twice a year.
+It should be applied to the plant following manufacturer instructions twice a year.

 Propagation

 You can propagate a Zanzibar gem through root division or stem cuttings.
-Root division requires using a clean and sharp blade to divide the tubers, or it can sometimes be done by hand.
-Once separated, you can place the new tuber into a free-draining soil and pot and care for the plant as usual.
+Root division requires a clean and sharp blade to divide the tubers, or it can sometimes be done by hand.
+Once separated, you can place the new tuber into a free-draining soil and pot and continue with your ZZ plant care.

-If you only have one tuber, you can cut it with a knife and let it dry before planting.
+When it’s time to repot the ZZ plant, choose a pot that allows enough room to grow.
+If you only have one tuber, cut it with a knife and let it dry before planting.
 It is best to avoid watering for up to two weeks before starting this process.

 Diseases & Pests

-Pests are typically not a problem for the aroid palm, but diseases like root rot can occur.
-That happens when there is an excess amount of water in the soil.
-You can avoid this by letting the soil dry between waterings.
-And choosing a soil and planter that allows for adequate drainage.
+Pests are typically not a problem for the ZZ plant, but diseases like root rot can occur.
+This happens when there is an excess amount of water in the soil.
+You can avoid this by letting the soil dry between waterings and choosing a soil and planter for adequate drainage.

 Toxicity